How to approach discussing the cost of legal fees with your lawyer?

 Co-Founder & Co-CEO

-Co-Founder & Co-CEO of Australia’s only dedicated family law finance provider, Jack O’Donnell brings together a team of lawyers, technologists, and finance specialists to revolutionize access to financial resources for individuals navigating family law matters.
-With a focus on personal circumstances rather than traditional lending metrics, Jack is committed to empowering clients through equal access to financial and legal support, ensuring they can approach separation with confidence and dignity.
+Co-Founder & Co-CEO of Australia’s only dedicated family law finance provider, Jack O’Donnell, brings together a team of lawyers, technologists, and finance specialists to revolutionise access to financial resources for individuals navigating family law matters.
+With a focus on personal circumstances and legal entitlement rather than traditional lending metrics, Jack is committed to empowering clients through equal access to financial and legal support, ensuring they can approach separation with confidence and dignity.